Treat Your Trading Like A Business

 It takes time for your processes to play out, so it will take time for you to feel good about yourself if you focus on judging yourself based on the progression of your process.
 Which means you can’t expect trading to make you feel good all the time.
 If you enter the business with that expectation then you will find the journey unpleasant.
 You need to develop an appetite for challenge, or else the challenges will overwhelm you.

-And as I said before, if you want excitement, then maybe consider rewarding yourself by going to the casino a few times a year when your trading is going well.
-Or go sky-diving or bungee jumping.
+And as I said before, if you want excitement, then maybe consider rewarding yourself by going to the casino (or something like that) a few times a year when your trading is going well.
+Or go sky-diving, or bungee jumping.
 But whatever you do, don’t treat the markets like a casino.

 How To Treat Your Trading Like A Business

 And if you’ve ever owned a business or worked for a business, then you know how impersonal financial affairs are in larger organizations.
 And that is how it should be with trading.
-It is no different.
+It’s no different.

 That is why emotions are heightened in trading compared to other financial or entrepreneurial endeavors.
 Not only are we putting ourselves on the line, but we have to do it repeatedly every time we place a trade.
 Every trade we take is a new business venture.